zgcsrwh/WebDevelopement/README.md

 _______________________________________________________________________________________________________________________________________________
 ## 2026.4.27 Update

-  (1) Merge the code from branch into main branch, and deciding this version as V1.0
+  (1) Merge the code from branch into main branch, and deciding this version as V1.0.
+  (2) Adjust the registration process from two steps intp one step.
+  (3) Add the interface of google account sign in / sign up (4) Add description for the slide images.